yukepenn/Yield-Curve-Relative-Value-Trading-Strategy/PROGRESS.md

 - Total PnL: -$4.4M with Sharpe ratio of -16.78
 - Win rate of only 21.6% across both strategies
 - Need to investigate and address performance issues
+- Fixed data shape issue in model training by flattening predictions and targets before saving to CSV
+- Successfully trained LSTM model for 2s10s spread with next_day prediction type
+- Achieved MSE of 1.83 on validation set
+- Improved model training with better probability handling and metric calculation
+- Successfully trained both MLP and LSTM models for direction prediction
+- MLP achieved accuracy of 0.543 and ROC-AUC of 0.537
+- LSTM achieved accuracy of 0.556 and ROC-AUC of 0.523
+- Successfully trained models for ternary classification with proper multi-class metrics
+- MLP achieved accuracy of 0.427 and macro-F1 of 0.355
+- LSTM achieved accuracy of 0.434 and macro-F1 of 0.319

 ## Completed Tasks
 - [x] Initial project setup